nanobox-io/nanobox-docs/source/engines/style-guide.html.md

 ---
-title: Style Guide
+title: Log Output Style Guide
 ---

-## Nanobox Log output style guide

-General Items of note:
+## General Items of note:

 - Log output should be clear, conscise and helpful
 - Header/meta item line length is 70 columns (characters)